- Community Services

 - The City Council of Half Moon Bay will take the CSFA Subcommittee's recommendation into consideration and make the final decisions on all grant funding.

-- Any questions regarding the Community Services Financial Assistance grant program or the application process should contact Victor Gaitan, Management Analyst, at 650-750-2010 / email@example.com
+- Any questions regarding the Community Services Financial Assistance grant program or the application process should contact Julissa Acosta, Management Analyst, at 650-750-2010 / firstname.lastname@example.org

 Reporting Requirements / Cohorts

-- Grant recipients will be expected to participate in 1-2 cohort convenings per grant cycle.
+- Grant recipients will be required to have leadership staff participate in two to three cohort convenings per grant cycle.
 The purpose of these convenings is to encourage an integrated and collaborative approach among safety-net service providers.
 Another goal is to exchange best practices and discuss challenges in an open and supportive peer-learning environment.

 - Grant recipients will be required to submit a mid-year report and an end-of-year financial statement